risingwavelabs/risingwave-docs-legacy/cloud/PrivateLink-drop-a-connection.md

 ---
-id: vpc-drop-a-connection
+id: PrivateLink-drop-a-connection
-title: Drop a VPC connection
+title: Drop a PrivateLink connection
-description: If you no longer need to connect to a VPC, you can drop the connection.
+description: If you no longer need to connect to a PrivateLink, you can drop the connection.
 slug: /drop-a-connection
 ---